daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 geophysics, and consumer internet startup.
 I loved being scholarly, but I hated the academic life.
 For a long time, I felt the path I took had zero integrity.
 I always had trouble telling what I am and what my professional theme is.
-I had bursts of interests that lasted a few years each.
+I had bursts of interests, each lasted for a few years.
 Those intense bursts of dots at first didn't seem to connect at all towards the goal of finding myself.

 ### Catching up with Confucius